-Also, please take note: At no point during all of Stephanie's acrobatics is her back ever exposed to the camera.
+Also, please take note: At no point during all of Stephanie's acrobatics is her back ever exposed to the camera without the cape in the way.
 The next time I gave her an outfit, I made SURE I had it drawn from the back in my notes.